VassilisDrouzas/BSc_Thesis_Time_Series_Databases/README.md

 b) Benchmarking between the TSDBs and publishing results.
 The benchmark section includes comparative analysis both on data ingestion and query execution.

-For detailed instructions on how to use TSBS, check the section 7.2 on the thesis.
+For detailed instructions on how to use TSBS (the benchmarking tool), check the section 7.2 on the thesis.